 Daylight savings time is coming to an end on November 4.
 For some people daylight savings is great as you are earning one more hour of extra sleep.
 But those of us with young kids, it is a different story.
 Daylight savings can help disrupt a sleep routine.
 So, if you want your child’s wake time to stay the same (or at least close) we have tips.
 These tips will help you and your child make the transition smoothly as possible.

 Daylight Savings Tips

 - Darken the room.
-Since you will have more light at bedtime, this will help your baby’s internal clock be set for the new time.
-Your baby will be less confused by you putting them down with so much light coming into their room at night.
+Since you may have more light at bedtime, this will help your baby’s internal clock be set for the new time.
+Your baby will be less confused by you putting them down with so much light coming into their room during their bedtime.
 Consider using room darkening curtains to help you achieve this.

 Even though Daylight Savings can be a pain.
-Within a week or two following this guidelines, you and baby can be back to a regular sleep schedule.
+Within a 2 to 3 weeks of following these simple tips, you and baby can be back to a regular sleep schedule.
+And you may actually be able to enjoy that extra one hour.
 Have patience, you will get there.

 Wife and mother of twins.
 Founder of Pride & Joy Baby Planners and The Expecting Mamas Network.